Malivil/TTT-Randomat-20/README.md

 - u/ttimo123456 on Reddit for the idea for the "Prop Hunt" event
 - u/alt----f4 on Reddit for the idea for the "A Glitch has been patched" event
 - u/dinnaehuv1 on Reddit for the idea for the "Double Cross" event
+- u/Grizzledude8 on Reddit for the idea for the "Social Distancing" event
 - Tygron for providing feedback and verifying bug fixes